caleblevy/funcstructs/README.rst

 Funcstructs
 ###########

-A Python library for dealing with endofunction structures.
+A Python library for dealing with endofunction structures and related combinatorial objects.

 Funcstructs has been tested on Python and PyPy versions 2.7 and 3.2+, Jython 2.7 and Pythonista for iOS.